Divorce & Family Law FAQs Committed to Protecting Your Interests

 State guidelines set forth various factors a judge must consider in deciding the issue of alimony.
 The courts will look at how long you have been married and whether the party seeking alimony is unable to support themselves without it.
 If alimony is granted, in can be ordered in a single lump sum payment or in periodic payments indefinitely or for a limited amount of time.

-5. How Is Child Custody Determined?
+5. Determining Child Custody Arrangements

 Child custody is determined according to what is best for the child.
 Again, there are guidelines, but ultimately it’s left to the discretion of the judge if you cannot come to a mutual decision with your spouse.
 A judge will look at how much income each spouse makes, where you live, and your child’s relationship with each parent.